python/typing/docs/spec/class-compat.rst

-When type checkers encounter a method decorated with ``@typing.override`` they should treat it as a type error unless that method is overriding a method or attribute in some ancestor class, and the type of the overriding method is assignable to the type of the overridden method.
+When type checkers encounter a method decorated with ``@typing.override`` they should treat it as a type error unless that method is overriding a method or attribute in some ancestor class, and the type of the overriding method is :term:`assignable` to the type of the overridden method.

 .. code-block:: python